leimurillo/Mol_Phyl_2021/Tutorials/4.MaximumLikelihood/Readme.md

 **Questions**

-1. Are the UFBoot2 values higher/lower compared to those recovered from the SH-like in IQTREE?
+1. *Are the UFBoot2 values higher/lower compared to those recovered from the SH-like in IQTREE?*

-2. How are the nodes/relationships supported?
+2. *How are the nodes/relationships supported?*

+3. *Take a look at the best partitioning scheme.
+What are the merged partitions?
+Can you see any similarity pattern beween the merged partitions?*